amiturgman/video-tagging/README.md

 #####Input Data
 The following properties must be populated:

-   1) videoduration - number, for example 30.07
+   * videoduration - number, for example 30.07
-   2) videowidth - number, for example 420
+   * videowidth - number, for example 420
-   3) videoheight - number, for example 240
+   * videoheight - number, for example 240
-   4) framerate - number, for example 29.97
+   * framerate - number, for example 29.97
-   5) regionshape - string, can be "x" or "square"
-   6) regiontype - string, can be "point" or "rectangle"
+   * regiontype - string, can be "point" or "rectangle"
-   7) regionsize - number, for example 20 (in pixels) for point regions.
+   * regionsize - number, for example 20 (in pixels) for point regions.
-   8) multitags - string, can be "0" or "1"
+   * multitags - string, can be "0" or "1"
-   9) inputtagsarray - a string array of the possible tags, for example - ["horse", "bird]
+   * inputtagsarray - a string array of the possible tags, for example - ["horse", "bird]
-  10) inputFrames - an object containing all the tagged frames of this video (That have been created at an earlier time).
+   * inputFrames - an object containing all the tagged frames of this video (That have been created at an earlier time).
       The object is a dictionary, the frame number is the key.
 Each frame has a collection of regions and each region has a collection of tags.
       In this example we see data for frames 434, 442 and 628.